The first computing devices and machines. Calculating machine

 British "Colossus"

-The first generation of von Neumann architecture computers
+First generation of von Neumann architecture computers

 1950s - early 1960s: second generation